superluminar-io/aws_fundamentals_workshop/docs/labs/lab_1/1_setup_project.md

    }
    ```

+## Troubleshooting

+- If you encounter "command not found" errors, ensure that Node.js and npm are correctly installed and added to your system PATH.
+- If `cdk deploy` fails, check your AWS credentials and ensure you have the necessary permissions to create resources.
+- If you're using AWS SSO and encounter authentication issues, make sure you've successfully logged in using `aws sso login` before running CDK commands.

 Great work!
 You've set up your initial project environment using AWS CDK, deployed a basic stack, and cleaned up the environment for the next lab.
 This process has given you a strong starting point for building more complex cloud applications with AWS CDK.